troyhacks/MoonLight/docs/gettingstarted/installation.md

    <img width="400" alt="Screenshot 2025-06-07 at 20 59 34" src="https://github.com/user-attachments/assets/38f6cb86-e44c-478e-9910-1b0614c99292" />

 * **Step 11**: Press **Add Network** and apply settings.
-After connecting to your local WiFi network you will see this screen showing the new IP address of your MoonLight board.
+After connecting to your normal WiFi network you will see this screen showing the new IP address of your MoonLight board.
+You need the IP address to connect to tge board.
 If you don't know the IP address of your board anymore you can go to step 3 and 4 and step 7 and check the IP address in the Serial logging.
 Advanced tip: Use [ESP32Instances](https://github.com/ewowi/ESP32Instances) to discover the ESP32 nodes on your network (using nodeJS and html)

    <img width="400" alt="Screenshot 2025-06-07 at 20 59 55" src="https://github.com/user-attachments/assets/3696f3b0-70f7-4be8-a310-948b003450b7" />